Brain Biology - Development of Frontal Lobes in Infants and Children

-Neither assertion is correct.
-In fact, even the newborn human infant needs these brain parts in order to live.
+In truth, even the newborn human infant needs all brain parts in order to live.
 Thorough evidence proving this can be found online at zerotothree.org.

 The frontal lobe of your baby's brain is just behind her forehead.
 It handles all her thinking, and voluntary behavior such as walking, speech, and other.— www.babycentre.co.uk - Your baby's brain: the frontal lobe

 Brain Biology: Life and Death Information

 Let me provide my background for writing this article.

 First, I completed AP Biology in grade 8 and proficiency-tested out of Freshman Biology in college.
 Next, I earned a masters degree in preventive medicine.
 Then, I tutored biology for several years and taught high school level biology for 10 years.
 Still, for this Hub I referenced recognized authorities in brain biology and neurology.

 The references and my experience tell me that babies are born with frontal lobes.

 Those not having frontal lobes suffer from a congenital birth defect or defects that break the hearts of their families and can often end in fatality.
 In the nomenclature of brain mapper Barbara Houk, MD/Psychiatrist, those brains without frontal lobes are broken.